ameyapb/ETL-Script-Sample/README.md

 The `etl_script.py` file in this repository is a basic implementation of an ETL job using Python.
 It demonstrates how to extract data from a CSV file, apply transformations, and load the transformed data into another CSV file.

-## Usage

-1. Clone the repository to your local machine: